Sexual Misconduct (Title IX) Policy

 Reporting Policies and Protocols

-Title IX Coordinator for South College:
+Title IX Coordinator for South College

-Ms. Carolyn Hillegas, Dean of Student Services
+Dr. A.J.
+Chase, Dean of Academic and Student Services

 Dr. Lisa Satterfield, Dean of Academic and Student Services